 Global

-de-centring the dominance of eurocentric perspectives in disability studies.
+de-centering the dominance of Eurocentric perspectives in disability studies.

 Plain Language*